virella2385/testAssessment/README.md

 The 2nd function, `stringRotation`, also takes two arguments, a string and a number that counts how many characters from the end of the string will be prepended to said string.
-This function returns an object with the new string.
+This function returns the new string.